Josh is an orthopaedic surgeon specialising in knee and hip surgery.

-With a particular interest in robotic-assisted knee replacement surgery, Josh was among the first in Australia to introduce the technology in 2017, and the first to market in Tasmania.
-A member of the Australian Robotic Research Group and a teacher and facilitator in the discussions about the future of robotics in orthopaedics, Josh is passionate about continuously bettering results for his patients and the general community.
+With a particular interest in robotic-assisted knee and hip replacement surgery, Josh was among the first in Australia to introduce the technology in 2017, and the first to market in Tasmania.
+A keen teacher and facilitator in the discussions about the future of robotics in orthopaedics, Josh is passionate about continuously bettering results for his patients and the general community.
 He is highly regarded by his patients for his skills, generosity and empathy.

 As a sportsman himself, he has a keen interest in the treatment of sporting injuries with a focus on arthroscopic surgery of the knee.
 This includes ACL reconstruction, multi-ligament knee injuries and meniscal repair.
 Josh has worked with all levels of athletes, with success in returning both recreational and pro athletes to peak performance.

-Outside of the operating theatre, he loves spending time with his wife Emma, and two sons, and cycling.
+Outside of the operating theatre, he loves spending time with his wife Emma, and two sons, and is a very keen golfer.

 AT PETTERWOOD ORTHOPAEDICS